latex3/tagpdf/Readme.md

 Comments, feedback, examples are welcome.

-Use the issue tracker, sent a mail or make a pull-request.
+Use the issue tracker, send a mail or make a pull-request.

 ## Licence